ayushiwadhwa/Coding-Challenges/README.md

 ## Trees and Graphs
 - Implement a function to check if a tree is balanced.
 For the purposes of this question, a balanced tree is defined to be a tree such that no two leaf nodes differ in distance from the root by more than one.
-*Source: Cracking the Coding Interview*

-- Given a directed graph, design an algorithm to find out whether there is a route between two nodes.
+- Given a directed graph, design an algorithm to find out whether there is a route between two nodes
-*Source: Cracking the Coding Interview*

 - Given a sorted (increasing order) array, write an algorithm to create a binary tree with minimal height.
-*Source: Cracking the Coding Interview*

 - Given a binary search tree, design an algorithm which creates a linked list of all the nodes at each depth (i.e., if you have a tree with depth D, you'll have D linked lists).
-*Source: Cracking the Coding Interview*

 - Implement a function to check if a binary tree is a binary search tree.
-*Source: Cracking the Coding Interview*

 - Write an algorithm to find the 'next' node (i.e., in-order successor) of a given node in a binary search tree where each node has a link to its parent.
-*Source: Cracking the Coding Interview*

 - Design an algorithm and write code to find the first common ancestor of two nodes in a binary tree.
 Avoid storing additional nodes in a data structure.
 NOTE: This is not necessarily a binary search tree.
-*Source: Cracking the Coding Interview*

 - You have two very large binary trees: T1, with millions of nodes, and T2, with hundreds of nodes.
 Create an algorithm to decide if T2 is a subtree of T1.
-*Source: Cracking the Coding Interview*

 - You are given a binary tree in which each node contains a value.
 Design an algorithm to print all paths which sum up to that value.
 Note that it can be any path in the tree - it does not have to start at the root.
-*Source: Cracking the Coding Interview*

 - Find a common ancestor of two different leaf nodes.